KunjShah95/C-LANGUAGE/README.md

 # The Ultimate C Programming Handbook

 This course is designed to take you from a beginner to an advanced C programmer.
 The repository contains all the source code, projects, problem sets, and additional resources to supplement your learning.
-Refer to this [video](https://www.youtube.com/watch?v=aZb0iu4uGwA) to watch my C course.